needle-mirror/com.unity.entities/Documentation~/index.md

 ## Package installation

-To use the Entities package, you must have Unity version 2022.3.0f1 and later installed.
+To use the Entities package, you must have a 2022.3 version of Unity installed.

 To install the package, open the Package Manager window (**Window &gt; Package Manager**) and perform one of the following options: